chrismarget/certbot-asa/README.md

 ```

 Now we need to collect that certificate on the Linux host.
 Do this for each ASA.
-Change the filename argument to the `tee` command so that different ASA certs
+Change the `tee` command's filename argument so that different ASA certs
 wind up in different files:

 ```